The Patient Did Not Refuse the Trial. They Refused the Uncertainty.

 Is recruitment localization the same as informed consent translation?

 No. Recruitment content happens before formal consent.
 It must invite understanding without overstating benefit or minimizing risk.
+Informed consent language requires its own stricter clinical and legal review.

-What should be reviewed?
+What should be reviewed before launch?

 Make Turkish Patient Recruitment Clear Enough to Trust